alurin/kiwi/README.md

 Description
 -----------
-My experemental language, where I'm use capabilities of parsing created by Bison & Flex, code generation by LLVM and unicode support by ICU.
+My discontinued experemental language, where I'm use capabilities of parsing created by Bison & Flex, code generation by LLVM and unicode support by ICU.

-Feel free submit patches and issues.
-Who knows, maybe in feature...

 Current goal
 ============